Categories: Special Events

 Fresh fruit seldom makes sense to pack for a race.
 It is calorie-light and water-heavy, plus it spoils and damages easily.
 The exception is the avocado.
 Avocados don’t contain much water, and the flesh is rich in healthy fat and nutrients.
 Clearly, packing fresh avocado only makes sense if you can get a ripe one at a local market before your race and can eat it within the first few days.

-Prepare the avocado for storage in your pack: cut it in half (leave the skin on), remove the pit, rub the exposed flesh with lemon or lime juice (to prevent browning), and secure the two halves back together with a rubber band or hair tie (nice, but not required), then place in a ziplock bag or aluminum foil.
+Prepare the avocado for storage in your pack: cut it in half (leave the skin on), remove the pit, rub the exposed flesh with lemon or lime juice (or a packet of true lemon/lime) to prevent browning, and secure the two halves back together with a rubber band or hair tie (nice, but not required), then place in a ziplock bag or aluminum foil.
 Keep it cushioned by clothing in your pack to prevent crushing.
 When you are ready to eat it, remove the rubber band, grab a spoon, and dig in!
+Sprinkle a packet of salt on the half for an electrolyte boost.
 You will not be disappointed.

 Calorie Density of 1 Medium Avocado: 250 Calories